hcalex1/level-designer/include/cppitertools/README.md

 starmap
 -------

-Takes a sequence of tuple-like objects (anything that works with `std::get`) and unpacks each object into individual arguments for each function call.
+Takes a sequence of tuple-like Interactives (anything that works with `std::get`) and unpacks each Interactive into individual arguments for each function call.
 The below example takes a `vector` of `pairs` of ints, and passes them to a function expecting two ints, with the elements of the `pair` being the first and second arguments to the function.